 More good things have been happening since Kelsey got drug-free.
 She’s met Adam, who’s a great father to the children.
 She’s found her own home now too.
 To help furnish the new place her uncle gave her a sectional, but it was old and very well used.

 Then the church’s pastors, Stanley and Mark Allen, reached out to Kelsey with the offer of brand-new furniture.
-Thanks to corporate donations given through World Vision, churches and community partners like Valley Independent Baptist Church can provide brand-new furniture to families who need it most.
+Thanks to corporate donations given through World Vision, churches and community partners can provide brand-new furniture to families who need it most.
 Families like Kelsey’s.

 Pastor Stanley likens this chain to a connect-the-dots painting.
 Corporate partners connect with World Vision who in turn connects with community organizations who connect with families in need.
 But without those lines between each party, a person can’t get the full picture.
 Pastor Stanley says, “You couldn’t see the butterfly until all the dots connected.”